How to Watch White Sox at Giants

-How to Watch Chicago White Sox at San Francisco Giants: Stream Live, TV Channel, Start Time
+How to Watch Chicago White Sox at San Francisco Giants: Live Stream, TV Channel, Start Time

-The White Sox got a big win on Friday when they knocked off the Giants 1-0 in the opener of their three-game series in San Francisco.
+The White Sox are inching closer and closer back to .500 and an AL Wild Card spot after winning the first two games of this series against the Giants.
+The Giants will try to break up a three-game losing streak and avoid the series sweep today.
+The Giants are now two games back from the St. Louis Cardinals for the final spot in the NL Wild Card.

 How to Watch Chicago White Sox at San Francisco Giants Today: